simonmg85/lokalpam_dev/wp-content/plugins/optinmonster/readme.txt

 A/B testing is one of the most desired features, but normally it is extremely hard to setup for beginners.
 Well, we changed that.

-OptinMonster's easy <a href="https://optinmonster.com/features/easy-ab-split-testing/" rel="friend" title="A/B split testing">A/B split testing</a> module helps you eliminate the guess work and make data-driven decisions on what works best.
+OptinMonster's easy <a href="https://optinmonster.com/features/easy-ab-split-testing/" rel="friend" title="A/B split testing">A/B split testing</a> tool helps you eliminate the guess work and make data-driven decisions on what works best.

 You can try different content, headlines, layouts, styles, and opt-in triggers, to see what converts best.